nodejs/nodejs.org-archive/doc/documentation/contributing/index.md

 want to become more familiar with it consider reading through the freely available [git-scm book](http://git-scm.com/book).

-This also all revolves around the concept of the Pull Request on GitHub, so you read through their [documentation](https://help.github.com/articles/using-pull-requests) if you need further guidance.
+This also all revolves around the concept of the Pull Request on GitHub, so read through their [documentation](https://help.github.com/articles/using-pull-requests) if you need further guidance.